anamatgu/MTBC_complete_genomes/3.MGA/README.md

 The first step to refine the MGA obtained by cactus was the detection of single variants between all the samples in the MGA (SAMPLE_ASM) and the MTBCA reference genome (MTBCA_Ref) using three approaches:

-1. From the MGA file using a customized Python script:
+1. From the MGA file using a customized Python script.
+Complete IDs from MAF file should be indicated in a txt file with one ID per row:
 ```
 python3 MTBanc.maf.pairwise.multiprocess.py MGA.maf ids_maf_wcontig
 ```